Inger Stevens: Early life

-Inger Stevens was born in Stockholm, Sweden, the eldest child of Per Gustaf and Lisbet Stensland.
-When she was six years old, her mother abandoned the family, taking her youngest son Peter with her.
-Soon after, Stevens' father moved to the United States, leaving Stevens and her brother Ola in the custody of the family maid and then later with an aunt on Lidingö, an island near Stockholm.
+Stevens was born in Stockholm, Sweden, the eldest child of Per Gustaf and Lisbet Stensland.
+When she was six years old, her mother abandoned the family, taking her younger son Peter with her.
+Soon after, Stevens's father moved to the United States, leaving Stevens and her brother Ola in the custody of the family maid and then later with an aunt in Lidingö, an island near Stockholm.
 In 1944, Stevens and her brother moved to the United States and lived with their father and his new American wife in New York City, where her father was completing his PhD in education at Columbia University.
 At age 13, Stevens moved with her family to Manhattan, Kansas, where her father taught at Kansas State University.
 Stevens attended Manhattan High School.

 At 15, Stevens fled to Kansas City, where she worked in burlesque shows.
 At 18, she returned to New York City, where she worked as a chorus girl and in the Garment District while taking classes at the Actors Studio.